DENTAL VENEERS EXPLAINED

 However, if you plan to have a smile you’re proud of for many years to come, porcelain is definitely a good investment.

-Veneers of composite material are, of course, cheaper than porcelain, but porcelain can last up to 10 years, and longer if properly looked after.
+Veneers of composite material are cheaper than porcelain, but porcelain can last up to 10 years, and longer if properly looked after.

 Composite resin veneers will likely only last 3 – 5 years.
 They are less durable and may be in need of replacement more often depending on many factors including chipping and staining.